data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

 === "PySpark"

-    In PySpark, we can use the `.filter()` (or the `.where()`) method to filter rows based on specific conditions.
+    In PySpark, we can use the [`.filter()`][pyspark-filter] (or the [`.where()`][pyspark-where]) method to filter rows based on specific conditions.
 This process is effectively doing a boolean indexing operation to filter the DataFrame.
 The syntax is similar to SQL, where we can specify the condition as a string or using column expressions.
 In the below example, we filter for sales in the "Electronics" category.

+    For more information about filtering in PySpark, see the [PySpark documentation on filtering][pyspark-filtering].

     ```py {.pyspark linenums="1" title="Filter sales for a specific category"}
     electronics_sales_ps: psDataFrame = df_sales_ps.filter(df_sales_ps["category"] == "Electronics")